-Bronze plans tend to have the lowest premiums of all Metal Plans.
-That is because they only have to provide 60% of cost sharing on average.
-Bronze plans provide an average cost sharing value (known as Actuarial Value AV) of 60%.
-This means that a Bronze plan must cover an average of 60% of all that plans enrollees covered out-of-pocket costs.
+Bronze Plans tend to have the lowest premiums of all Metallic Plans since they are only required to provide 60% of cost-sharing on average.
+Bronze Plans provide an average cost sharing value (known as Actuarial Value (AV)) of 60%.
+This means that a Bronze Plan must cover an average of 60% of all that plans enrollees covered out-of-pocket costs.
 This does not mean that 60% of actual costs will be covered for any one given person.
-In fact, a small minority of policy holders will account for the majority of costs.
-So actuarial value should always be looked at as a sign of how good a plan’s cost sharing is, not as a literal amount.
-Literal cost sharing amounts can be found on a plan’s benefit sheet.
+In fact, a small minority of policyholders will account for the majority of costs.
+So Actuarial Value should be looked at as a sign of how good a plan’s cost-sharing is, not as a literal amount.
+Literal cost-sharing amounts can be found on a plan’s benefit sheet.

-Silver plans provide an average cost sharing value (known as Actuarial Value AV) of 70%.
-This means that a Silver plan must cover an average of 70% of all that plans enrollees covered out-of-pocket costs (based on a standard population).
+Silver Plans are the marketplace standard plan.
+The second-lowest-cost Silver plan in a state is used as the benchmark plan when determining subsidies.
+Silver Plans provide an average cost sharing value (known as Actuarial Value (AV)) of 70%.
+This means that a Silver Plan must cover an average of 70% of all that plan’s enrollee’s covered out-of-pocket costs (based on a standard population).
 This does not mean that 70% of actual costs will be covered for any one given person.
-In fact, a small minority of policy holders will account for the majority of costs.
-So actuarial value should always be looked at as a sign of how good a plan’s cost sharing is, not as a literal amount.
+In fact, a small minority of policyholders will account for the majority of costs.
+So Actuarial Value should be looked at as a sign of how good a plan’s cost-sharing is, not as a literal amount.

-Gold plans provide an average cost sharing value (known as Actuarial Value AV) of 80%.
-This means that a Silver plan must cover an average of 80% of all that plans enrollees covered out-of-pocket costs.
+Gold Plans provide an average cost sharing value (known as Actuarial Value (AV)) of 80%.
+This means that a Gold Plan must cover an average of 80% of all that plan’s enrollee’s covered out-of-pocket costs.
 This does not mean that 80% of actual costs will be covered for any one given person.
-In fact, a small minority of policy holders will account for the majority of costs.
-So actuarial value should always be looked at as a sign of how good a plan’s cost sharing is, not as a literal amount.
-In some states Gold plans must meet additional criteria, making cost sharing offered on these plans even more attractive.
+In fact, a small minority of policyholders will account for the majority of costs.
+So Actuarial Value should always be looked at as a sign of how good a plan’s cost-sharing is, not as a literal amount.
+In some states Gold plans must meet additional criteria, making cost-sharing offered on these plans even more attractive.

-Platinum plans are designed to cover 90% of out-of-pocket costs on average.
-This is known as having an Actuarial Value of 90%.
-This means for a standard population the plan will on average cover 90% of all out-of-pocket costs for essential health benefits.
-This is not the exact amount of cost sharing your plan will provide you.
+Platinum Plans are designed to cover 90% of out-of-pocket costs on average.
+This is known as having an Actuarial Value (AV) of 90%.
+This means for a standard population the plan will, on average, cover 90% of all out-of-pocket costs for essential health benefits.
+This is not the exact amount of cost-sharing your plan will provide you.

-Given the generous cost sharing, platinum plans have the highest premiums on average.
-Not all insurers offer Platinum plans on the Marketplace.
-Different states may have different rules for what these plans must offer beyond minimum standards in the ACA.
+Given the generous cost-sharing, Platinum Plans have the highest premiums on average.
+Not all insurers offer Platinum Plans in the marketplace.
+Different states may have different rules for what these plans must offer beyond the minimum standards in the ACA.

 Catastrophic Health Plans

-Catastrophic health plans generally have low premiums, high deductibles, and high cost sharing amounts.
-Catastrophic plans typically won’t pay any out-of-pocket costs like copays and coinsurance.
-Deductibles on catastrophic plans will tend to be equal to out-of-pocket maximums, this essentially means coinsurance and deductibles will never factor into what you pay.
-Often this means you pay a premium simply to get the same deals on care your insurer gets and to know you’ll never pay more than your out-of-pocket maximum in an emergency.
+Catastrophic health plans generally have low premiums, high deductibles, and high cost-sharing amounts.
+Catastrophic plans will not typically pay any out-of-pocket costs like copays and coinsurance.
+Deductibles on catastrophic plans tend to be equal to out-of-pocket maximums; this means that coinsurance and deductibles will not factor into what you pay.
+Often you will pay a premium simply to get the same value for the care your insurer gets, and to know that you’ll never pay more than your out-of-pocket maximum in an emergency.